AOEpeople/aoe_technology_radar/README.md

 ## Usage for your own radar?
 The generator is free to use under Open Source License - in fact there are already some other Radars published based on our Radar and there are also Contributions back.
+(There is a list of planned features below in case someone wants to contribute :-)

 However please be aware:
 * The text and descriptions for the articles in the "radar" are copyright protected by AOE and they are not allowed to use in your radar